garfix/nli-go/doc/remarks.md

 That was easy, as expected.
 It took me 10 minutes.
 I had to create a distinction between a time description and a cause description for the same event.

+===

+Interaction #29

+    H: Why did you do that?
+    C: Because you asked me to

+That took me another half hour.
+I had to introduce an `event:root` event that is the parent of all events.
+And when this event is used as the root cause, SHRDLU answers: "Because you asked me to".
+This is just a canned response.

 ## 2022-06-17

 Until now, I only stored ids in the response clause that were assigned to the explicitly mentioned `result` field of the response.